Appealing to the DVLA

 Lest this article begins to sound like DVLA bashing, it really isn’t!

-We share a world in which identity theft, fraud and terrorism are a constant, ever growing, threat. . . and we understand very well that the motive behind this policy change is to mitigate these existential risks.
+We all share a world in which identity theft, fraud and terrorism are a constant, ever growing, threat. . . and we understand very well that the motive behind this policy change is to mitigate these existential risks.

 It is our belief that this problem has arisen because the sector is currently unregulated, with a growing number of ad-hoc providers in the marketplace, some of which, due to their lack of procedures and oversight, have the potential to be used by criminals to perpetrate fraud or other unlawful acts.